-- Once you click on the “Freeze Top Row”, the top row will be freezed and you scroll down in excel without losing visibility to excel.
-You can see in the below screenshot that Row 1 which has column headers are still visible even when you scroll down.
+- Once you click on the “Freeze Top Row”, the top row will be freezer, and you scroll down in Excel without losing visibility to Excel.
+You can see in the below screenshot that Row 1, which has column headers, are still visible even when you scroll down.

 Example #2 – Printing a Header Row

-When you are working on large spreadsheets where data is spread across multiple pages and when you need to take a print out, it doesn’t fit well on one page.
-The printing job becomes frustrating as you are not able to see the column headers in the print after the first page.
-In that scenario, there is a functionality in excel known as “Print Titles” which helps set a row or rows to print at the top of every page.
+When you work on large spreadsheets where data is spread across multiple pages and when you need to take a printout, it doesn’t fit well on one page.
+The printing job becomes frustrating as you cannot see the column headers in print after the first page.
+In that scenario, Excel has a functionality known as “Print Titles”, which helps set a row or rows to print at the top of every page.
 We will take a similar example which we have taken in Example 1.

 Follow the below steps to use this functionality in Excel.